-Korean Wedding Ducks: Symbol of Fidelity and Love Posted by Kyung-Hwa on Aug 22, 2018 in Korean Culture, Korean Language, Pronunciation, Vocabulary
+Korean Wedding Ducks: Symbol of Fidelity and Love Posted by Kyung-Hwa on Aug 22, 2018 in Korean Language, Vocabulary

 Last Saturday, one of my friends asked me about the significance of the Korean wedding ducks.
 While I shared the meaning and some of my fond stories relating to the wedding ducks with her, I thought you might be interested in learning the history and symbolism of Korean wedding ducks.